Psiphon-Inc/psiphon-android/README.md

 # Psiphon for Android
-This repository contains code for Psiphon Android client.
+This repository contains code for Psiphon Android client